Grief & Loss Resources

 If you are anticipating or coping with a significant loss in your life and wish to better understand the grief that accompanies such loss, this site has been created to offer you the information, comfort and support that you need.

 As you proceed along your grief journey, what you’ll find on these pages is meant to acknowledge and honor you as a person in mourning, to help you make some sense out of what you may be feeling, to prepare you for what to expect in grief, and to help you find meaning, growth and healing along the way.

 HealGrief is a non-profit organization dedicated to bringing family and friends from around the world together to memorialize and celebrate a lost loved one’s life.
 Join their free online community where you can share funeral notices, memorials, virtual candle galleries and other support.

 A helpful place to visit for support when you’ve lost a loved one, either through death or some other kind of loss.

 Rainbows for All Children

-Rainbows for All Children is dedicated to being the premier source of support for all youth as they navigate grief and heal from loss, whether from death, divorce, deployment, or other trauma.
+Rainbows for All Children is a source of support for all youth as they navigate the grieving process and heal from loss, whether from death, divorce, deployment, or other trauma.
 Rainbows nurtures a community of effective Rainbows-trained Facilitators, supported by a repository of resources designed to guide youth in their grieving process.

-Rainbows is unique in that it offers support services for children suffering from different kinds of loss.
-Their trained facilitators, using age-appropriate curriculum, establish peer support groups in schools, faith-based organizations, or community centers.
+This resource stands apart in that it offers support services for children suffering from different kinds of loss.
+Their trained facilitators, using an age-appropriate curriculum, work to establish peer support groups in schools, faith-based organizations, or community centers.